ArduPilot/ardupilot_wiki/copter/source/docs/ac2_followme.rst

 What you'll need
 ================

 #.
-An Copter with telemetry
+A Copter with telemetry
 #.
-A laptop
+A laptop (or a phone/tablet with an integrated GPS available to the GCS app)
 #.
 A GPS USB dongle `like this <http://www.amazon.com/ND-100S-GlobalSat-USB-GPS-Receiver/dp/B004K39QTY/refsr_1_9?ieUTF8&qid1329773762&sr=8-9>`__
    or Bluetooth GPS module `like this <http://www.amazon.com/GlobalSat-BT-368i-Bluetooth-GPS-Receiver/dp/B0018YZ836/refsr_1_2?selectronics&ieUTF8&qid1329773963&sr1-2>`__.